Firrellum/gaem/README.md

 - **Enemy AI**: Add moving obstacles or enemies with basic pathfinding (CS50 Week 5: Data Structures).
 - **UI Polish**: Enhance with fade effects, sound cues, or a semi-transparent pause menu background using SDL_ttf.
 - **Dynamic Particles**: Replace fixed array with a linked list (CS50 Week 5 prep).

+## Build Prerequisites

+- SDL2 development libraries installed (`libsdl2-dev` on Ubuntu, or equivalent)
+- SDL2_ttf development libraries installed (`libsdl2-ttf-dev` on Ubuntu)
+- A compiler that supports C (GCC recommended)
+- Make (for using the provided Makefile)

 ---